sek-consulting/solid-ui/.changeset/warm-cheetahs-leave.md

 "solidui-cli": minor
 ---

-complete rework of the init command to be more inline with shadcn
+complete rework of the init command to be more inline with shadcn/ui & others